Tax on the Income of Publicly-Funded Enterprises

-The taxation regime for public-financed enterprises is regulated in Articles 248-253 of the Corporate Income Tax Law.
+The taxation regime for publicly-funded enterprises is regulated in Articles 248-253 of the Corporate Income Tax Act.

 Scope of taxation

-Any income accruing to any public-financed enterprise from any transactions covered under Article 1 of the Commerce Law, as well as from rent of movable and immovable property, shall be subject to a tax on income.
+Any income accruing to any publicly-funded enterprise from any transactions covered under Article 1 of the Commerce Act, as well as from rent of movable and immovable property, shall be subject to a tax on income.

-The taxable amount for assessment of the tax on income shall be annual and shall be the income accruing to the public-financed enterprise from any transactions covered under Article 1 of the Commerce Law, as well as from rent or movable and immovable property charged during the relevant year.
+The taxable amount for the assessment of the tax on income shall be annual and shall be the income accruing to the publicly-funded enterprise from any transactions covered under Article 1 of the Commerce Act, as well as from rent or movable and immovable property charged during the relevant year.

 The income tax rate accruing to the municipalities shall be 2 per cent.

-The income tax rate for the remaining public-funded enterprises shall be 3 per cent.
+The income tax rate for the remaining publicly-funded enterprises shall be 3 per cent.

 Declaring the tax

 The annual activity report shall be submitted together with the annual tax return.
-In accordance with § 1, point 56 of the Additional Provisions of the Corporate Income Tax Law, this is the report under Article 20, paragraph 4 of the Statistics Law.
+In accordance with § 1, item 56 of the Supplementary Provisions of the Corporate Income Tax Act, this is the report under Article 20, paragraph 4 of the Statistics Act.

-In accordance with Article 9 of the Corporate Income Tax Law, interest according to the Interest on Taxes, Fees and Other State Receivables Law shall be due on any taxes which are not remitted when due.
+In accordance with Article 9 of the Corporate Income Tax Act, interest according to the Interest on Taxes, Fees and Other State Receivables Act shall be due on any taxes which are not remitted when due.

-In accordance with the provisions of Article 261 of the Corporate Income Tax Law, any taxable person, which fails to submit a tax return under this Law, which fails to submit any such return when due, or which fails to state or misstates any particulars or circumstances leading to underassessment of the tax due or to undue reduction, retention of or exemption from tax, shall be liable to a pecuniary penalty varying between BGN 500 and BGN 3,000.
+In accordance with the provisions of Article 261 of the Corporate Income Tax Act, any taxable person, who fails to submit a tax return under this Act, who fails to submit any such return when due, or who fails to state or misstates any particulars or circumstances leading to underassessment of the tax due or to undue reduction, retention of or exemption from tax, shall be liable to a pecuniary penalty varying between BGN 500 and BGN 3,000.
 Any repeated violation shall be punishable by a pecuniary penalty varying between BGN 1,000 and BGN 6,000.

-Under the provision of Article 276 of CITL any taxable person, which fails to fulfil the obligations thereof under Article 259 (3) of the Law (to submit annual activity report), shall be liable to a pecuniary penalty of BGN 500 or exceeding this amount but not exceeding BGN 2,000 and, upon a repeated commission of the violation, to a pecuniary penalty of BGN 1,500 or exceeding this amount but not exceeding BGN 5,000.
+Under the provision of Article 276 of CITA any taxable person, who fails to fulfil the obligations thereof under Article 259 (3) of the Act (to submit annual activity report), shall be liable to a pecuniary penalty varying between BGN 500 and BGN 2,000 and, upon a repeated violation, to a pecuniary penalty varying between BGN 1,500 and BGN 5,000.

 For further information: http://www.nap.bg/